PatoFlamejanteTV/Unity-game-hacking/README.md

 [Intel® Graphics Performance Analyzers](https://www.intel.com/content/www/us/en/developer/tools/graphics-performance-analyzers/overview.html) | Improve your game's performance by quickly identifying problem areas. <br /> [Tutorial](https://forum.xentax.com/viewtopic.php?t=12262) on how to use the Intel Graphics Analyzers to extract graphics.
 [Gimp Plugin](https://code.google.com/archive/p/gimp-dds/downloads) | This is a plugin for GIMP version 2.8.x.
 It allows you to load and save images in the Direct Draw Surface (DDS) format.
 [3D Ripper DX](http://www.deep-shadows.com/hax/3DRipperDX.htm) | This soft doesn't support 64 bits binaries.
+[Paint.net](https://getpaint.net/download.html) _[with DDS FileType Plus Plugin](https://forums.getpaint.net/topic/111731-dds-filetype-plus-9-5-2024/)_ | This is a plugin for PaintDotNet.
+It allows you to load and save images in the Direct Draw Surface (DDS) format.

 ## Hacking memory